 The precautionary principle is probably one of the most effective ways of sustainably protecting our environment.

-Critical developments are corrected early on, i.e. initial measures are taken at an early stage against potential critical developments, even if science still has no definite proof of what exactly and when something will happen.
+Critical developments are corrected early on, i.e. initial measures are taken at an early stage against potential critical developments.

 Provision and solidarity

 Among other things, for us people in the rich countries, sustainable living means,